Autumn Term 2019

 Thank you to those of you that came to the open day in December.
-It was great that so many parents and carers were able to make it.
+It was great that so many parents were able to make it.
 I hope you all enjoyed yourselves.
 I know the children loved having you here.
 We are hoping to have another one later in the year and will keep you posted.

 Our themes this term are ‘Pets’ and ‘Wild Animals’.

 The children will be finding out all about how to look after their pets and about the different categories of animals and where they live.
 They will have the opportunity to handle and observe a number of small animals and we hope to visit a Pet store later this half term.
 We will be having our own Pet Parlour in Nursery in which the children can role play buying, selling and looking after pets.
 They will also be using story and information books about animals to support their learning.